 Earthworms have been called “nature’s plows” for the way they dig through the soil.
 Their tunnels help aerate and loosen the soil, making it easier for plant roots to penetrate well below the surface, and along the way they drop their poop, a rich fertilizer called a casting.
 See how to attract worms to the garden!

-You may know that the full Moon in March was called the Worm Moon since this is the time of year when the frost leaves the ground and the earthworms start moving upward in the soil looking for mates.
+When the frost leaves the ground, the earthworms start moving upward in the soil looking for mates.
 While you are cleaning up the leftover leaves and debris from your garden this spring, look closely and you might see one disappearing back into the ground.

 There are thousands of species of earthworms worldwide but most fall into one of three groups.

 - Litter dwellers live in crop debris and leaves, not in agricultural soil.
 Manure worms and redworms used in vermiculture are in this group.
 See how to start vermicomposting and use worms to turn kitchen scrapes into fertilizer!

 - Topsoil dwellers live in the upper 2 to 3 inches of soil, eating dirt and organic matter found mixed in the soil.
 They create horizontal burrows which they fill with their castings.

 - Subsoil dwellers, such as nightcrawlers, create vertical burrows that can reach 5-6 feet straight down into the ground.
 They deposit their castings on the surface outside their burrows.

 In some situations, earthworms can be harmful to the ecosystem.
 Forests have been harmed by overzealous worms that have moved in and eaten up all the leaves and debris that naturally fall to the forest floor.
 The trees and native wildflowers that live there evolved without any worms and they actually need that layer of debris for their seeds to germinate and grow.